 The thing that pissed me off a little bit was the cunningness that I experienced.
 I was lucky to be moving around with locals, so it wasn’t in fact that bad, but I don’t like the idea itself.
 What idea?
 Well, all the prices for tourists are given in Euro or Dollars.
 Fine, that’s useful.
 The annoying thing starts when the locals can pay 70 Turkish Lira instead of 70 Dollars.
 Quite a difference huh?
-Why bother exchanging the values when you can simply leave the same price and change the currency name?
-This happens with attraction tickets, restaurant prices, clothes shops – everywhere.
-Being a tourist in Turkey might be expensive.
-You are not able to negotiate these prices though, so be prepared for this.
+Why bother exchanging the values when you can simply leave the same price and change the currency name? 🙂 This happens with tourist attraction tickets, restaurant prices, clothes – could be pretty much everywhere, so being a tourist in Turkey might get expensive!
+You are not always able to negotiate these prices unfortunately, depends on your skills I suppose!

 What I can suggest is to at least go to the restaurants with menus (not all of them have these).
 At least you have a menu price (still more expensive though) to refer to when being given a receipt.
-Otherwise they can give you aaaany price they want.
+Or ask for both an English and Turkish menu and use Google’s help to translate the plate names.
+Otherwise they could give you any price they want.
 And you will have to pay.